 Seasoned Wood is What You Should Be Burning

-- Seasoned firewood burns cleanly.
+- Burns cleanly.
 The biggest benefit to burning seasoned wood is that it will burn cleanly.
 The smoke will be minimal, and it will burn longer and brighter.
 The lack of abundant smoke also means that your chimney will remain in good condition, and the odds of a chimney fire will remain low.

-- Seasoned firewood generates a lot of heat.
+- Generates a lot of heat.
 For many, wood-burning stoves are a source of heat for their homes.
 Seasoned wood is the best option for generating heat.
 Because it is dry, it burns better and hotter.
 This heat will help heat your home even on the coldest of days.

-- Seasoned firewood is the best choice, no matter where you are burning it.
+- Is the best choice, no matter where you are burning it.
 Whether you need it for a campfire, a fireplace, or a wood stove, it offers the best choice, both in terms of efficiency and aesthetics.
-You will not have to worry about trying to find a piece of wood that will burn.
+You don’t have to worry about trying to find a piece of wood that will burn.

 Seasoning your firewood is an important step in ensuring an efficient fire.
 By taking the proper steps, you will make sure that your wood is properly seasoned, with low moisture levels, and that it seasons in a quick, timely manner.